aparkgh/aparkgh/README.md

 - I've been playing piano for 10+ years and play mostly classical pieces
 - I'm Ascendant in Valorant, Ultimate Champion (9x) and peaked #71 Australia in Clash Royale, and peaked #1 Pam Australia in Brawl Stars
 - I can squat 3 plates lol
-- I have a dog named Scooter
+- I have a dog named Scooter!

 <img src="https://github.com/user-attachments/assets/2f746a7d-b8e9-4562-915c-eff3a04d566c" width="200"/>